soumya-6478/jsnana/README.md

 ## demo app - developing with Docker

-This demo app shows a simple user profile app set up using
+This demo app shows a simple user profile app set up with all dependancies using
 - index.html with pure js and css styles
 - nodejs backend with express module
 - mongodb for data storage